jujuck/Express-log/backend/README.md

 DB_NAME=your_db_name
 ```

-4. Adapt _database.sql_ with your own tables.
+4. database.sql_ wis done with a dataset.
 Import the script in your SQL server.
 You can do it manually or run _migrate_ script (either using `npm run migrate` or `yarn run migrate`).
 5. Start the server in dev mode with `npm run dev` or `yarn run dev`.
 This will run `index.js` using _nodemon_.
-6. Go to `localhost:5000` with your favorite browser.
+6. Go to `localhost:5000/cars` with your favorite browser.
-7. From this starter kit, create your own web application.
+7. From this starter kit, you will implement your logger.
+8. On the route 'POST' and 'PUT', there is already a data validation with joy.

 ### Windows Users